Living with BCC

 Targeted Therapy

 Abnormal signaling in the Hedgehog pathway is a principal driver in BCC’s progression and pathogenesis.
-Vismodegib and sonidegib, both hedgehog pathway inhibitors, have been FDA-approved for treatment of BCC.
-These therapies often lead to serious side effects such as4:
+Vismodegib and sonidegib are agents known as Hedgehog pathway inhibitors.
+They are FDA-approved for the treatment of advanced BCC.
+These therapies are often associated with side effects that may include4:

 Immunotherapy